Setting the right goals can improve employee engagement and help connect your team’s work to the company’s mission.

 Share a real-time dashboard of your team’s progression.
 This can serve as a constant reminder of the overall goal you’re working towards as everyone completes their day-to-day work.

 How do you support and motivate a team?

-Supporting and motivating a team can seem like daunting.
+Supporting and motivating a team can seem daunting.
 However, positive reinforcement and an encouraging attitude will go a long way in keeping your team’s spirits up.

 Tie goals to incentives.

 As your team members work towards their goals, you can motivate them by tying performance to incentives.

 Incentives can be a handy tool to promote productive and efficient work.
 However, incentives should be appropriate to the work, and celebrated as part of a culture of collaboration.
 While a little friendly competition can motivate individuals to work harder, team leaders need to ensure that the incentives are not overshadowing the overall goal.

 It’s easy to celebrate the team’s successes—and you should celebrate them!
 However, it’s equally important to provide support through the tough times as well.

 At times, your team may falter in its progress.
 As a manager, it’s vital to remember that progression is not always linear; instead, it will likely hit peaks and valleys.
 It’s not uncommon for people to face roadblocks and make mistakes as they work towards team goals.

 Mistakes don’t have to lead to frustration.
 Rather, every mistake can become a teachable moment.
 Whether you need to revisit the goal because you discovered that it was unrealistic or found that individuals did not have the capacity or resources to meet the goals, remember that it’s okay to fail.